IFRA-Cranfield/R3M_Perception/README.md

 The R3M Project is an EPSRC-funded UK research initiative (EP/V051180/1) focused on Reconfigurable Robotics for Responsive Manufacture.
 Led by Cranfield University, it is a collaborative effort involving Loughborough University, the University of Sheffield, and AMRC-Sheffield.
 Together, these institutions are working to develop next-generation, adaptable manufacturing systems that can dynamically respond to changing production needs while improving efficiency and reducing costs.

-### R3M-APG Repository
+### R3M-Perception Repository

-The R3M-APG repository contains all the components required to execute, manage, and integrate the Automatic Program Generation (APG) module within the R3M Platform.
-It forms the core of the autonomous decision-making layer of the R3M architecture, enabling the generation and execution of robotic programs through reinforcement learning (RL) agents and skill-based orchestration.
-This repository bridges the gap between data-driven task generation and the real or simulated robotic environments of the R3M system.
+The R3M-Perception repository provides the complete perception framework of the R3M Platform, integrating advanced vision-based AI models for object detection and 6-DoF pose estimation directly from CAD models.
+It forms the foundation of the environment understanding layer in the R3M architecture, enabling the autonomous recognition, localization, and tracking of components in both real and simulated manufacturing scenarios.

-The repository is structured around two main ROS 2 packages.
-The r3m_data package defines the ROS 2 communication mechanisms that enable all APG-related operations, including the .msg and .srv interfaces used across Topics and Services to manage data flow and task execution within the R3M framework.
-The r3m_apg package, on the other hand, includes the core functionality of the APG module: R3M use-case definitions, skill recipes for different manufacturing tasks, and MATLAB wrappers for integrating the RL-based APG agents during both training and execution phases.

-At the heart of r3m_apg lies the R3M Orchestrator, a central module responsible for managing the execution environment and coordinating between different system layers.
-It oversees skill and program execution, RL agent training, and environment management across simulation and real-robot scenarios.
-The orchestrator also handles perception-driven task execution, ensuring adaptive and context-aware program generation.
+At its core, R3M-Perception employs two key modules: OWL-ViT and MegaPose6D.

+OWL-ViT serves as the one-shot object detector, allowing the system to identify novel components from textual or visual prompts without the need for task-specific retraining.

+MegaPose6D, in turn, performs high-precision 6-DoF pose estimation by leveraging CAD geometry, bridging the gap between digital design models and physical perception data.
+This combination enables flexible, scalable deployment across different use cases and robotic platforms.

+The repository is organized into multiple ROS 2 packages to ensure modularity and interoperability:

+The r3m_perception_data package defines all message and service interfaces (.msg, .srv) that facilitate perception-driven communication between the vision stack, the robotic execution layer, and higher-level decision modules such as APG.

+The r3m_perception package encapsulates the full perception pipeline, including detection inference, CAD-based pose estimation, and scene reconstruction utilities.
+It also provides configuration templates for both real-world and simulated environments, ensuring reproducible setup and calibration across sensors and robots.

-By consolidating these elements, the R3M-APG repository provides a robust and scalable foundation for autonomous program generation within the R3M architecture.
-It enables seamless integration between learning-based decision-making, robotic control, and the communication backbone of the platform—supporting the project’s overarching goal of achieving reconfigurable, intelligent, and fully autonomous manufacturing systems.
+By consolidating state-of-the-art vision models with a robust ROS 2 communication backbone, R3M-Perception delivers a scalable and extensible foundation for perception in reconfigurable manufacturing.
+It enables seamless integration between high-level AI reasoning, robotic control, and environment understanding—advancing the R3M vision of fully autonomous, intelligent, and perception-aware robotic systems.

 ### ros2_SimRealRobotControl Repository